emb-riscv/specs-markdown/memory-map.md

 # Memory map

-Generally the RISC-V microcontroller memory map is implementation specific; the only reserved area is a slice of 256 MiB at the end of the memory space.
+Generally the RISC-V microcontroller memory map is implementation specific; the only reserved area in the RISC-V microcontroller profile is a slice at the end of the memory space, called the **system control area**.

-For 32-bits devices, the reserved system area is **0xF0000000-0xFFFFFFFF**.

-For 64-bits devices, the reserved system area is **0xFFFFFFFF'F0000000-0xFFFFFFFF'FFFFFFFF**.

 Typical RISC-V microcontroller devices have: